 You can also include links to any articles you’ve written in this section.
 While you might feel like this is bragging, just remember that your goal is to land a job that likely has a bunch of other highly qualified developers applying to it, so you’ll need to show off all your accomplishments to stand out in that crowd.

 Looking for ways to beef up your game development portfolio?

-If you’re new to game development and looking for ways to add to your portfolio, check out our Game Development courses.
-In the Learn Game Development with Phaser.js course, you’ll build eight games that you can use in your portfolio; and the Create Video Games with Phaser.js Skill Path will also teach you how to build games from scratch.
+In our Learn Game Development with Phaser.js course, you’ll build eight games that you can use in your portfolio — and Create Video Games with Phaser.js will teach you how to build games from scratch.
 You can also check out Build Basic Android Apps with Java, Build iOS Apps with SwiftUI, and Build Connect Four Using Python.

 And if you still need help finding games to include in your portfolio, take a look through our game development projects.